lighthousemontessori/lighthousemontessori.github.io/our_team.md

 - name: Cynthia Dahl
   role: Head of School
   quote: My goal is to foster a community that feels safe to grow both emotionally and intellectually.
 This includes parents, staff and the children we serve.
-- name:  Brecca Smith
-  role: Co-Lead Teacher
-  quote:  My goal is to provide a beautiful environment in which children are blossoming, and are in every way respected and responsible.
-I believe children educated in this way will grow up to be the competent, compassionate adults our society needs.
 - name:  Abby Maxwell
   role: Co-Lead Teacher
   quote:  My goal is to learn and grown with the students, and to assist in providing an enriching and fulfilling environment.
+- name: Rocio Holland
+  role: Co-Lead Teacher
+  quote: My goal is to learn and grown with the students, and to assist in providing an enriching and fulfilling environment.
-- name: Tyisha Nedd
+- name: Kristina Hess
-  role: Assistant
+  role: Montessori Trained Assistant
   quote:
 - name: Faust Barkovskii
   role: Assistant
   quote:
-- name: Denn Guerrier
+- name: Jiali Lewis
   role: Assistant
   quote:
-- name: Ronnie Bush
+- name: Lila Faria
-  role: Art Teacher - Assistant
+  role: After School Care Assistant
   quote:
+- name: Denn Guerrier
+  role: French/Science/Reading/Math Teacher, Substitute Assistant
 - name: Katrina Kujawa
   role: Music Teacher
   quote: